Indexed singular value bounds on scattering operators: How many channels can a photonic device support?: Computational Expedients

 with $\left[\ldots\right]_{\mathtt{p}}^{-1}$ denoting the pseudo inverse of the enclosed operator, and $\alpha > 0$ determined by the location of the last zero of the function

-Because the matrices appearing eq.~\eqref{eq:alphaSolve} are positive semi-definite and negative semi-definite respectively, the value of $\alpha$ may be obtained by essentially any root solving method (see below).
-For rapid evaluation, it is also possible to resort to the large $\alpha$ limit
+Because the matrices appearing in this function definition are positive semi-definite and negative semi-definite respectively, the value of $\alpha$ may be obtained by essentially any root solving method (\emph{Numerical Methods}).
+For rapid evaluation, or as a solution sanity check, it is also possible to resort to the large $\alpha$ limit